RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 |{{ ccc.name }}| incorporates several security measures:

 - **Protection Rules**:
-  By default, protection rules are applied to repository branches and tags, requiring passing status checks and admin approvals before changes can be made to important repository references (cf. [Manual](#branch-protection-rules)).
+  By default, release branches and version tags require passing status checks and admin approvals before changes can be made, ensuring the integrity of the project and its releases.
-  This prevents accidental or unauthorized changes to resources that may compromise the integrity of the development environment or the software itself.
-- **Security Vulnerability Scanning**:
+- **Vulnerability Scanning**:
-  Several code analysis tools are integrated into CI/CD pipelines to ensure that changes do not introduce security vulnerabilities into the codebase.
+  Code analysis tools integrated into CI/CD pipelines ensure changes do not introduce security vulnerabilities into the codebase.
 - **Dependency Monitoring**:
-  GitHub's Dependabot and Dependency-Review Action are used to continuously monitor project dependencies, to alert maintainers of any issues and propose updates when possible.
+  GitHub's Dependabot and Dependency-Review Action are used to continuously monitor project dependencies, alerting maintainers of issues and proposing updates.
 - **PR Approval**:
-  External PRs require project maintainers' approval before CI/CD pipelines can run, to prevent malicious code from being executed.
+  External PRs require project maintainers' approval before CI/CD pipelines can run, preventing the execution of untrusted code.
 - **Workflow Security**:
-  GHA workflows are developed according to best practices {cite}`AutoSecurityAssessOfGHAWorkflows, GHADocsSecurity` to prevent security issues that may arise through command injection, use of untrusted applications, exposure of tokens and secrets, and loose workflow permissions, among others.
+  GHA workflows are developed according to best practices {cite}`AutoSecurityAssessOfGHAWorkflows, GHADocsSecurity` to prevent security issues like command injection, token/secret exposure, use of untrusted applications, and loose workflow permissions.

 Moreover, to ensure that |{{ ccc.name }}| itself is highly secure, its entire infrastructure is natively implemented and self-contained.